LEGACY PLANNING OPTIONS

 I WANT TO PROTECT MY LIFE INSURANCE, REMOVE MY LIFE INSURANCE FROM MY TAXABLE ESTATE, AND AVOID GIFT TAXES FOR MY BENEFICIARIES.
 We can do that with an Irrevocable Life Insurance Trust.

-I WANT TO PROTECT MY HOME BY PUTTING IT IN A TRUST FOR MY FAMILY WHILE ALLOWING ME TO LIVE IN IT AND REMOVING IT FROM MY TAXABLE ESTATE.
+I WANT TO PROTECT MY HOME BY PUTTING IT IN A TRUST FOR MY FAMILY AND REMOVING IT FROM MY TAXABLE ESTATE BUT I STILL WANT TO LIVE IN IT FOR A WHILE.
 We can do that with a Qualified Personal Residence Trust.

 I WANT TO GIVE MY ASSETS TO MY SPOUSE SO THAT SHE CAN TAKE CARE OF ME AND MY FAMILY WHILE REMOVING THE ASSETS FROM MY TAXABLE ESTATE.
 We can do that with a Spousal Lifetime Access Trust.